HomePod Mini vs. HomePod Buyer's Guide

-- High-excursion woofer and seven tweeters
+- High-excursion woofer

 The HomePod mini's compact spherical design is more discreet than its larger sibling, and will be the preferred device for tables and surfaces where you have limited space or don't want it to stand out.
 Likewise, the larger HomePod will be more appropriate on TV units and areas with more space.